dortania/dortania.github.io/_posts/2020-11-10-bigsur-new.md

 With this update, the `AvoidRuntimeDefrag` Booter quirk in OpenCore broke.
 Because of this, the macOS kernel will fall flat when trying to boot.
 Reason for this is due to `cpu_count_enabled_logical_processors` requiring the MADT (APIC) table, and so OpenCore will now ensure this table is made accessible to the kernel.
 Users will however need a build of OpenCore 0.6.0 with commit [`bb12f5f`](https://github.com/acidanthera/OpenCorePkg/commit/9f59339e7eb8c213e84551df0fdbf9905cd98ca4) **or newer** to resolve this issue.

+Additionally, both Kernel Allocation requirements and Secure Boot have also broken with Big Sur due to the new caching system discussed above.
+Thankfully these have also been resolved in OpenCore 0.6.3.

 To check your OpenCore version, run the following in terminal:

 ```sh